 Lorrie Faith Cranor

-Lorrie Faith Cranor joined the US Federal Trade Commission as Chief Technologist in January 2016.
-She is on leave from Carnegie Mellon University where she is a Professor of Computer Science and of Engineering and Public Policy, Director of the CyLab Usable Privacy and Security Laboratory (CUPS), and Co-director of the MSIT-Privacy Engineering masters program.
+Lorrie Faith Cranor was the US Federal Trade Commission Chief Technologist between January 2016 and January 2017.
+She was on leave from Carnegie Mellon University where she is a Professor of Computer Science and of Engineering and Public Policy, Director of the CyLab Usable Privacy and Security Laboratory (CUPS), and Co-director of the MSIT-Privacy Engineering masters program.
 She also co-founded Wombat Security Technologies, an information security awareness training company.
 Cranor has authored over 150 research papers on online privacy and usable security, and has played a central role in establishing the usable privacy and security research community, including her founding of the Symposium on Usable Privacy and Security.
 She was previously a researcher at AT&T Labs-Research.
 Cranor holds a doctorate in Engineering and Policy from Washington University in St. Louis.
 She is a Fellow of the ACM and IEEE.